Key Takeaways:

 The pattern across all three sectors is the same.
 Generic global AI outputs produce generic global outputs, including market size, growth rate, and a list of regional dynamics, without the vertical calibration that sector-specific investors and boards require.
 The number may match publicly available top-line estimates while missing the factors that actually determine demand, margins, and adoption in the sector.

 Intellihance is an AI-powered market intelligence and market research platform built for founders, consultants, and corporate strategy teams.
-The TAM, SAM, and SOM analysis it produces is built on a licensed data layer, not on training data inference, which is the structural reason its outputs can be cited in investor materials and board presentations.
+Its TAM, SAM, and SOM analyses are built on a licensed data layer, not on inference from training data.
+That structural difference is why its outputs can be cited in investor materials and board presentations.

 Every market figure in an Intellihance TAM analysis is sourced to a named primary dataset.
 IBISWorld covers industry sizing and competitive structure.
 The U.S. Census Bureau and Bureau of Economic Analysis provide macroeconomic and geographic context.
 The Bureau of Labor Statistics covers labor and sector employment benchmarks.
 Citations appear at the figure level, not in a methodology footnote or a generic disclaimer.